 *.pem file in any text editor), just upload it twice, both as the private key and the certificate.
 Click Upload Certificate once finished.

 If an SSL certificate is stored as a text:

-Click Add under List of certificates in server pool and scroll down to the Upload the certificate as text section.
+Click Add SSL/TLS Certificate and scroll down to the Upload the certificate as text section.
 There, paste the certificate and the private key parts into the corresponding fields.
 Click Upload Certificate when you have finished.